140 more people recover from COVID-19, pneumonia in Kyrgyzstan

 At least 140 more people have recovered from COVID-19 and community-acquired pneumonia in Kyrgyzstan.
-The Minister of Health, Sabirzhan Abdykarimov, announced today at a briefing.
+The Republican Emergency Response Center reported.

-According to him, 9 people have recovered in Bishkek, 25 — in Osh city, 4 — in Chui region, 43 — in Osh region, 4 — in Issyk-Kul region, 17 — in Jalal-Abad region, 2 — in Talas region, 25 — in Batken region and 11 — in Naryn region.
+According to the center, 13 people have recovered in Bishkek, 24 — in Osh city, 13 — in Chui region, 41 — in Osh region, 8 — in Issyk-Kul region, 21 — in Jalal-Abad region and 20 — in Batken region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.